KeyboardKit/website/collections/_features/State.md

 }
 ```

-The context supports bundle id wildcards, which means that it can be used to inspect multiple keyboards:
+The context supports wildcards, which means that it can be used to inspect multiple keyboards:

 ```
 @StateObject
 var state = KeyboardStateContext(bundleId: "com.myapp.*")
 ```

-The ``KeyboardStateInspector`` protocol can be implemented by any type, to make it able to inspect the state of a keyboard.
+The ``KeyboardStateInspector`` protocol can be implemented by any type to make it able to inspect the state of a keyboard.

 ## Views